If you find yourself in Cleburne, Texas, for the weekend, you’re in

 an armchair used in the film, and original props from the set.
 You

 don’t have to be a diehard fan of this Civil War romance to appreciate

-bite into chili cheese jalapeno burgers.
+bite into a Madre Chicken Salad Wrap.
 Looking for something more

 gourmet?
 Visit the charming Purple Turnip, serving quiches, salmon

 burgers, and grilled fish.
 For those with a hankering for Mexican food,

 La Cima Mexican Cuisine

 will satisfy that craving with a wide range of flavors from south of

 the border.
 And, for something truly unusual, try Burger Bar.
 Located in